The end of the month is rolling around once again, which can only mean one thing, its time for TAMRU!

 As usual, there will be no TAMRU this December, giving everyone a chance to rest up over the festive season before #TAMRU kicks off again in January.

 The Arch is psyched to announce that Pilates classes with our very own resident crusher Xian are going to be starting this December at the Biscuit Factory!
 Classes will run in the mezzanine from 6:30 pm and will last for an hour.
 Classes will run on Thursday December, 7th, 14th and 21st and will then restart after Christmas on January 11th and run weekly.
 The class will cost £12 with a maximum class size of 8.
-To reserve a place click here.
+To reserve a place scroll to the bottom of the page!

 Rather than waffle on about her, we thought we'd let her introduce herself to you all: